US envoy dismisses military force in Venezuela in prank call

 - Amid Mardi Gras joy, tears for bicyclists killed in traffic VIEW

+The recording was made by two Russian comedians, Vladimir Kuznetsov and Alexei Stoyarov, as one of the men posed as a Swiss official speaking with Abrams about efforts to seize Venezuelan bank accounts as part of an effort to compel Maduro to cede power to opposition leader Juan Guaido.

-The comedians are known for prank calls with public officials and celebrities, such as with the British foreign secretary last year.
-It was released online and published by Russian media Wednesday.
+The comedians are known for prank calls with public officials and celebrities, including one with the former British foreign secretary last year.
+The Abrams recording was released online and published by Russian media Wednesday.

 The State Department had no comment.